chinthakat/trading_bot_model5/docs/custom-1-dataset.md

 # CUSTOM_1 Dataset Documentation

+> Reference for the `CUSTOM_1` market type of `DATA_GEN/btc_data_generator.py`.
+> The dataset itself is not in the repository - regenerate it with the command
+> at the bottom of this page, run from the repository root.

 ## Overview
 The CUSTOM_1 dataset generates a comprehensive 12-month Bitcoin price dataset specifically designed for reinforcement learning model training.
 It provides diverse market conditions with clear patterns for optimal learning.